PostHog/posthog.com/contents/docs/cdp/geoip-enrichment.md

 1. Log in to your PostHog instance
 2. Click "[Data pipeline](https://us.posthog.com/apps)" in the left sidebar
 3. Search for 'GeoIP'
-4. Select the GeoIP app, press 'Install' and follow the on-screen instructions
+4. Select the GeoIP connector, press 'Install' and follow the on-screen instructions

 ## Adding properties